SandraHKannerberg/degree-project/README.md

 Link to demo: https://lotusharmony.sandrahkannerberg.se/ </br>
 Repo: https://github.com/SandraHKannerberg/degree-project.git </br>

-I have been studying web development for two years and this is my degree project. </br>
+After two years of studying web development, I created this project as part of my degree program. </br>
-In this project I have been working with a MERN-stack and create a fictional e-commerce from scratch selling yoga products. </br>
+It's a fictional e-commerce platform for yoga products, built from scratch using the MERN stack. </br>
-After graduation, I have continued working on this project as a hobby and will keep improving and developing it continuously. </br>
+Since graduating, I’ve continued to develop and refine this project as a hobby, and I’m committed to continuously improving it to expand my skills and knowledge. </br>

 # Description